nwatpy/AirQualityApp_Capstone-FE/README.md

 ## Stretch items - fill in as we are motivated
 * [] Display AQI for list of favorites automatically/on landing on a page
-* [X] selecting return submits the search vs. refreshing the screen
+* [X] Selecting return submits the search vs. refreshing the screen
 * [] Deploy to cloud
 * [] Get auth working for API calls